 This beginner’s guide takes you through everything you need to know about Dash, how it was founded, and its future prospects.
-Use it to get to grips with the basics of how it works and find out where to buy DASH.
+Read on to get to grips with the basics of how it works and get tips on where to find some.

-Buy DASH now using one of the links below.
-These are the top brokers that offer DASH, as chosen by our team of experts.
-If you aren’t ready to buy yet, keep reading to learn more about Dash.
+Use one of the links below to get started.
+These are the top brokers that offer Dash, and have been chosen by our team of experts.
+If you want more information before you dive in, just scroll down to keep reading.

 What is Dash?